averagewifiuser/averagewifiuser/README.md

 I think it's fair to say I'm in love with backend development.

-- 🔭 I’m currently working on an e-voting system in Flask
+- 🔭 I’m currently working on an prep application with Django
-- 🌱 I’m currently improving on my RESTful services with Flask and Django
+- 🌱 I’m currently improving on my RESTful services with Flask, Django and NodeJS

 <h3 align="left">Tech Stack:</h3>